Leaderboard

 Showing content with the highest reputation since 10/14/2018 in Posts

-2. Dayton Rootbeer Stand 1727 Woodman Dr, Dayton, OH 45420. http://www.rootbeerstande.com/
+Dayton Rootbeer Stand 1727 Woodman Dr, Dayton, OH 45420. http://www.rootbeerstande.com/2 points

-5. A list of the mods so far......
+A list of the mods so far......
 K-Speed rear shocks Hitchcock's 10% stiffer fork springs EBC HH sintered brake pads Dunlop Sportmax GPR300 tires in the OE sizes Tail Tidy (the MK unit is on the way) Custom Enfield seat Bar end mirrors DNA filter/air box cover Enfield Precision can FuelX Lite Enfield LED indicators Short adjustable levers LED headlight and marker bulbs I think that's it for now.......I'm waiting on the Enfield rev counter kit and upgraded shift linkage to rid the bike of the 6 miles of slop in the shifter assy.
-I've worked a bit on trimming weight from the bike as well......down just shy of 7 pounds......and it still won't "Do the Ton". 🤣
+I've worked a bit on trimming weight from the bike as well......down just shy of 7 pounds......and it still won't "Do the Ton". 🤣1 point

 1 point